-Today's clients are generally making more demands and expecting broader services at a time when CPAs are becoming more specialized.
-When clients expect more from you than what your experience and staffing enable you to provide, the resulting expectation gap could lead to a deterioration of the professional relationship.
-But that doesn’t have to happen.
-By identifying clients and situations that call for disengaging, and by recognizing when to disengage, the CPA will be on the way to knowing how to disengage skillfully.
+Should a client begin to expect more from you than what your experience and staffing enable you to provide, the resulting expectation gap could lead to a deterioration of the professional relationship.
+But that potential animosity doesn't have to happen.
+Disengaging skillfully is the ability to identify clients and situations that call for a split and to recognize when to part ways peacefully.

-What Exactly Is DisengagementThe disengagement process is as important as the engagement process in that it is a critical part of a successful practice.
-Initiated by the CPA, disengagement seeks to formally terminate the CPA-client relationship in the most positive way possible, freeing each party to pursue other professional ties.
+What Is Disengagement?The disengagement process is a critical part of a successful practice, even if it is never emphasized as much as the engagement process.
+When initiated by the CPA, disengagement seeks to formally terminate the client relationship in the most positive way possible, freeing each party to pursue other professional ties.

-A skillfully handled disengagement is mutually beneficial to you and the client.
-You are left with more time to grow your business by selling new services to existing clients, and to bring in new clients.
-The client from whom you disengage is also free to move on and find a successor CPA to meet their needs.
+With a skillfully handled disengagement, you are left with more time to grow your business by selling new services to existing clients or bringing in new clients.
+The client is provided the opportunity to find a successor CPA who may better suit their needs.

-When to DisengageA proactive attitude that treats disengaging as a practice management tool means, in part, putting into place a system that allows you to re-evaluate your client base on a regular basis, be it annually or semi-annually.
-Incorporating such a plan into your business practice enables you to monitor your client base and note any changes that could have an impact on your professional relationship.
+When to DisengageHaving a proactive attitude, and treating disengagement as a practice management tool, means, in part, establishing a system of evaluating your client base on a regular basis, be it annually or semi-annually.
+Incorporating such a plan enables you to monitor your client base and note any changes that may impact your professional relationship.

-Of course, even the most proactive evaluation plans will sometimes be thwarted, creating a need to disengage immediately due to a critical situation, such as the discovery of fraudulent activity.
-However, by using a procedure that enables you to regularly monitor your clients, you can better protect yourself and your business from having situations escalate into crises calling for disengagement.
+Of course, even the most proactive evaluation plans may be thwarted, creating a need to disengage immediately due to a critical situation (such as the discovery of fraudulent activity).
+However, having a procedure that enables you to regularly monitor clients, you can better protect yourself and your business from situations that may escalate into crises calling for disengagement.

 Another benefit that comes from regularly evaluating clients is that you place yourself in an excellent position to gauge their changing business needs and therefore sell them new or different services that complement their growth or change.

-Care needs to be taken when disengaging or withdrawing from an engagement after it has started, especially when the scope of the engagement includes audit, review, or compilation.
-Since attestation engagements are often used by the client for obtaining financing or satisfying loan covenants, disengaging while the engagement is in process requires careful attention to potentially negative effects.
+Care needs to be taken when withdrawing from an engagement after it has started, especially when the scope of the engagement includes audit, review, or compilation.
+Since attestation engagements are often used by clients to obtain financing or satisfy loan covenants, pondering a split while an engagement is in process requires careful attention to the potentially negative effects.

-Opportunity Cost of Continuing RelationshipOnly you can decide whether it is in the best interest of your firm to continue a relationship with a client who makes you uncomfortable, upsets your staff, or otherwise exhibits unseemly behavior.
-Consider the time and energy your firm spends on serving that client.
+The Opportunity Costs of ContinuationOnly you can decide whether it is in the best interest of your firm to continue with a client who makes you uncomfortable, upsets your staff, or otherwise exhibits unseemly behavior.
+But do consider the time and energy your firm spends on serving that client.
 Working with certain clients may be so disruptive and upsetting that it is simply not worth the money they bring into the firm.

-You should also carefully consider any changes in a client's business.
-Changes in management or in the direction of the business can create problems for you if you are not professionally staffed to perform the new, additional, or different services the client’s business requires.
+You should also carefully consider changes to a client’s business.
+New management or moves in a new direction can create problems for you if you are not professionally staffed to perform the additional or different services the client will require.

-When you are not qualified to accommodate a client's new needs, yet choose to accommodate the client rather than disengage, you make yourself vulnerable to litigation.
-Not only are you inviting a potential lawsuit, but the firm is losing the opportunity to provide additional services to the existing client base and to build a stronger base in the firm’s area of expertise – a course of action that could be far more productive and profitable for the firm.
-Consider different options to best serve the client, such as a friendly joint venture with another accounting firm that specializes in another area of expertise.
+In fact, if you are not qualified to accommodate a client’s new needs, yet choose to accommodate the client rather than disengage, you make yourself vulnerable to litigation.
+Not only are you inviting a potential lawsuit, but the firm also is losing the opportunity to provide additional services to the existing client base and to build a stronger base in your area of expertise.
+Consider different options to best serve the client, such as a joint venture with a friendly accounting firm that specializes in another area of expertise.
 Such arrangements can be quite successful.

-CPAs often try to adjust to a client’s changing behaviors or needs, especially for clients that have long-term professional relationships with the CPA.
-However, making adjustments can cause you to overlook risk factors and eventually expose you to disputes and lawsuits.
+CPAs often try to adjust to a client’s behaviors or needs, especially for long-time clients.
+However, eagerness to make adjustments can cause you to overlook risk factors and eventually expose yourself to disputes and lawsuits.

-Pay Attention to Difficult ClientsWhen performing regular screening of existing clients, pay special attention to difficult or manipulative clients.
-Difficult behavior, such as consistently delinquent payment, should not be ignored and should be followed up.
+Difficult ClientsWhen performing a regular screening of existing clients, pay special attention to difficult or manipulative clients.
+Difficult behavior, such as consistently delinquent payment, should not be ignored.
 Take swift action on your own behalf to investigate.
-The following checklist of pertinent questions is intended to help you and your staff get to the heart of the matter and solve problems.
+Here are a few questions intended to help you and your staff get to the heart of the matter: